 Tail docking is a contentious procedure, especially today, but it may be necessary for certain dogs.
 Understanding why and how tail docking is performed is essential for every dog owner.

-The ancient Romans believed that docking a puppy’s tail would protect them from rabies and improve their hunting skills.
-Both of these assertions have been disproved; therefore, the vet or breeder, in many cases, will dock the puppy’s tail for one of two reasons: for cosmetic reasons or to protect dogs from injury.
+The ancient Romans believed that docking a puppy’s tail would protect them from rabies and improve its hunting skills.
+Both of these assertions have been disproved; therefore, the vet or breeder, in many cases, will dock the puppy’s tail for one of two reasons: cosmetic reasons or to protect dogs from injury.

 Tail docking is sometimes performed on specific breeds of dogs to help them attain a particular aesthetic goal; an example would be compliance with a breed standard for show purposes.

 Very few dogs are born without a tail, so this procedure is an elective surgery that some breeders choose to perform.
-It’s long been the practice with breeds such as the Doberman, Schnauzer, Frenchie, Poodles, several Spaniels, and many others.
+It’s long been the practice with breeds such as the Doberman, Schnauzer, Frenchie, Poodles, Spaniels, and many others.